stevenkaras/stevenkaras.github.com/blog/_drafts/fun-with-method-dispatch-in-ruby.md

 title: Fun with method dispatch in Ruby
 layout: post
 ---
-I got bored today waiting for my code to compile, and wrote a quick gem with a mixin that enables declarative programming in Ruby.
+I got bored today waiting for my code to compile, and wrote a mixin that enables declarative programming in Ruby.
 Given Ruby's functional roots, this gives Ruby a very different feel, and really just made me feel like it should be part of the language.
 Surprisingly, this little mixin is just that.
 Little.

 I started this project knowing what I wanted it to do, and how I wanted the result to look like (always a good approach, in my experience).
 Once I finished the code (well after my compile had finished), I was pleasantly surprised to see that all the code for the gem fit onto one screen (albeit without some essential features).